 should an aneurysm be identified, both kidneys and renal arteries will also be evaluated

-- assessing for any aortic narrowing from calcification, plaque or thrombus build up
+and to assess for any aortic narrowing from calcification, plaque or thrombus (blood clot) build up

-Common examples for having this ultrasound screening are:
+Common reasons for having this ultrasound screening include:

 - detection of abdominal aortic aneurysm (AAA)